 Dry Cleaning Public Meeting 2019

-A Dry Cleaning Fund Public Meeting will be held on Thursday, August 29, 2019.
-Please join us to learn about the Dry Cleaning Fund and to ask your questions!
-Click here for full information.
+A Dry Cleaning Fund Public Meeting was held on Thursday, August 29, 2019.
+Click here for the meeting agenda, attendee list and minutes.

 Applicants must be current in filing any state and federal taxes and the dry cleaning establishment surcharge returns imposed by CGS§12-263m, as well as: